This post contains affiliate links. See our disclosure policy here.

 Ginger Syrup: This is a sweetener made with ginger, white sugar, gum Arabic powder, and water.
 We made ours at home using Alex’s sous vide recipe.

-Soda Water: This is water that has been infused with carbon dioxide gas under pressure.
-It stretches the drink and adds some fizz.
-We used Topo Chico because it’s light, essentially flavorless, and refreshing.
+Soda Water: This is a type of water that has been infused with carbon dioxide gas under pressure.
+We used Topo Chico Sparkling Mineral Water because it’s light, essentially flavorless, and refreshing.

-Angostura Aromatic Bitters: This is a type of spirit infused with botanicals.
-They add more spice and complexity to the drink and tie the other flavors together.
-They also give the cocktail its distinct ombré coloring when dropped on top at the end.
-For a mocktail version of this drink, try All The Bitter Alcohol-Free Aromatic Bitters in place of the bitters.
+Aromatic Bitters: This is a food product made with botanicals, herbs, and alcohol.
+We used Angostura Aromatic Bitters.
+For a mocktail version of this drink, try All The Bitter Alcohol-Free Aromatic Bitters in place of the aromatic bitters.

 Tasting Notes

-Our version of the Poppa’s Pride starts with pungent aromas of allspice and showcases a spicy yet sweet flavor made up of bourbon and ginger with a hint of lemon tartness for balance, and it ends with the lingering aftertaste of ginger burn.
+The Poppa’s Pride starts with pungent aromas of allspice and showcases a spicy yet sweet flavor made up of bourbon and ginger with a hint of lemon tartness for balance, and it ends with the lingering aftertaste of ginger burn.

 Which of our palates is yours most like?